-I’m an engineer, and I work in the area of network research in the Boston area.
-In addition to this blog, I have been writing on the web since the late ’90s.
+I’m an engineer, and I work in network research in the Boston area.
+In addition to this blog, I have been making projects for the Internet since 1998.

-- Sports Writing and Statistical Analysis: I blog about the sport of cricket (and its statistics) at Deep Backward Point.
-I’m also the founder/editor of two other cricket web sites: The Sight Screen, which is a fan-driven cricket magazine and The Teesra, which is like The Onion for cricket.
+- Cricket: I also used to blog about the sport of cricket (and its statistics) at Deep Backward Point.
+It was quite popular for a brief internet moment, and was featured on ESPN Cricinfo a couple of time.
+I was also the founder/editor of two other (mostly dormant) cricket web sites: The Sight Screen, which is a fan-driven cricket magazine and The Teesra (now defunct), which was like The Onion for cricket.

-- Apple Matters: I used to write a weekly column for Apple Matters between 2005 and 2007.
-Around that time, I also authored five chapters of Chris Seibold’s excellent O’Reilly Media book Big Book of Apple Hacks, available here.
+- Apple: I used to write a weekly column for Apple Matters between 2005 and 2007.
+Around that time, I also wrote a few chapters of Chris Seibold’s excellent O’Reilly Media book Big Book of Apple Hacks, available here.

-- Film: A few years ago I created a short documentary series on western influences on Bollywood music.
+- Film: Some years ago I created a short documentary series on western influences on Bollywood music.
 My writing on film has been featured on IGN and Brattle Film.

 - And obviously, my this is my personal blog.